absorensen/numbers_go_brrrr/m2_concurrency/s3_atomics.md

 </figure>

 Now try and spend some time playing around with the variables in ```main()```.
 Especially stuff like chunk size, escape probability and complexity.
-In which cases does which techniques get better or worse?
+In which cases do which techniques get better or worse?
 Try and think about the types of workloads that are the most relevant to you and to reason about the differences in performance.